LuciferC-137/CosmoModel/README.md

 # Spacetime Model

-This repository is inspired from the work of Tamara M. Davis and Charles H. Lineweaver in "Expanding Confusion: common misconceptions of cosmological horizons and the superluminal expansion of the universe" (see on arXiv)[https://arxiv.org/abs/astro-ph/0310808].
+This repository is inspired from the work of Tamara M. Davis and Charles H. Lineweaver in "Expanding Confusion: common misconceptions of cosmological horizons and the superluminal expansion of the universe". *[see on arXiv](https://arxiv.org/abs/astro-ph/0310808)*

 The code of the repository is meant to reproduce the first figures of the paper describing the expading universe and the different cosmological horizons.

-Notions like Hubble sphere, particle horizon, event horizon, proper distances, comoving distances and conformal time are necessary to understand the plots provided here.
+Notions of scale factor, Hubble sphere, particle horizon, event horizon, proper distances, comoving distances and conformal time are necessary to understand the plots provided here.